-If you’re always on the hunt for quirky travel tips and offbeat finds, you’ll probably feel right at home on the Îles de Lérins.
+From medieval monasteries to pirate invasions, these verdant little islands are full of history and excitement.
+Discover why the Îles des Lérins should be on top of your Côte d'Azur list.
+If you're always on the hunt for quirky travel tips and offbeat finds, you’ll probably feel right at home on the Îles de Lérins.
 Most visitors to Cannes only spend an hour or two checking out one of the islands, but you could easily lose yourself here for a day or even a weekend.
-You’ll be a stone’s throw from the jetty at our Radisson Blu 1835 Hotel & Thalasso, Cannes so there’s no excuse for missing the first ferry over.
-Here’s what you’ll find on Sainte-Marguerite and Saint-Honorat.
+You'll be a stone's throw from the jetty at our Radisson Blu 1835 Hotel & Thalasso, Cannes so there's no excuse for missing the first ferry over.
+Here's everything you'll find on Sainte-Marguerite and Saint-Honorat.

 On the smaller Saint-Honorat, one of the oldest active communities of monks in France continues to make award-winning wines and an herbal liqueur called Lérina.
-There’s no modern technology here, just traditionally robed men of the cloth wandering along ancient parapets.
+There's no modern technology here in the Abbey, just traditionally robed men of the cloth wandering along ancient parapets.
 Pick up authentic Provençal honey and lavender oil, both produced at the monastery.

 As any history buff will tell you, Napoléon Bonaparte began his military career as an artillery officer.
 Under his command, the "four à boulets" cannonball furnace at Sainte-Marguerite's pointe du Dragon was built in 1793 - you'll find two similar furnaces on Saint-Honorat.
 Soldiers used these furnaces to heat cannonballs for about half an hour, until they were red hot, before firing them from cannons.
 Don't forget to check out the beautifully preserved 24-pound bronze gun from 1715 beside the Royal Fort.